Star1620/twitterMetrics/readme.md

 	git clone https://github.com/Star1620/twitterMetrics.git

 It will clone application to directory "twitterMetrics".
-Inside this directory make directories `temp/` and `log/` writable.
+Inside this directory should be directories `temp/` and `log/` writable.
+If not, make them.
+Then rename directory "config_prod" to "config".
+In configuration file "common.neon" add your Twitter Bearer token generated in development Twitter site - see bellow.

-2. Make a development account on [Twitter development portal](https://developer.twitter.com/) On this website you need to create account and new project.
+4. Bearer token: Make a development account on [Twitter development portal](https://developer.twitter.com/) On this website you need to create account and new project.
 Then generate your project Bearer Token.
 Insert generated token to configuration file 'Common.neon'.

-3.
-4. Install Composer - if you don't have Composer yet,download it following [the instructions](https://getcomposer.org/).
+5. Composer - if you don't have Composer yet, download it following [the instructions](https://getcomposer.org/).
-Then inside application folder (twittermetrics) run command:
+Then inside application folder (twittermetrics) run command in terminal:

 	composer update

-Web Server Setup
+Web Server Setup - by NETTE
 ----------------

 The simplest way to get started is to start the built-in PHP server in the root directory of your project: